Monitor PostgreSQL Active Sessions with pg_stat_activity

 - Operational clarity: Sort results by

-to distinguish between client traffic and system tasks.
+backend_typeto distinguish between client traffic and system tasks.

 Best Practices